-Increase funding for research on blood cancer prevention, which has only received a tiny fraction (0.2%) of investment, despite the clear opportunities to stop some people from developing aggressive blood cancers at all.
+Increase funding for research of blood cancer prevention, which has only received a tiny fraction (0.2%) of investment, despite the clear opportunities to stop some people from developing aggress blood cancers at all.

-Better coordination of blood cancer research funding, across larger 'pan-cancer' organisations and smaller disease-specific charities, to make best use of our collective resources and expertise.
+Better coordination of blood cancer research funding, across larger 'pan-cancer' organisation and smaller disease-specific charities, to make best use of o collective resources and expert

-Close the gaps in critical points of career pathways for scientists, to attract and retain the best scientific minds in blood cancer research.
+Close the gaps in critical points career pathways for scientists, attract and retain the best scient minds in blood cancer research

-Reduce geographical disparity: There are excellent research teams across the UK studying blood cancer, but more than half of blood cancer research funding goes to the 'Golden Triangle' of London, Cambridge, and Oxford.
+Reduce geographical disparity There are excellent research tea across the UK studying blood cancer, but more than half of bl cancer research funding goes t the 'Golden Triangle' of London Cambridge, and Oxford.

-"We've made huge advances in treatment for some blood cancers - but for other types, survival has remained stubbornly low.
-While increasing the amount of money we invest in research is crucial, it needs to be spent in the right way - targeted to solve the specific problems faced by patients with all the different forms of blood cancer."
+on "We've made huge

+ch n advances in

+he treatment for some

+ne blood cancers

+ssive - but for other

+types, survival has

+SS remained stubbornly

+ns low.
+While increasing

+the amount of money

+our tise. we invest in research

+ts of is crucial, it needs

+, to to be spent in the

+ntific right way - targeted

+า. to solve the specific

+y: problems faced by

+ams patients with all the

+lood different forms of

+to blood cancer."

-Professor Claire Harrison,
+٦, Professor Claire Harrison

-Blood Cancer UK Trustee

-and Consultant at Guy's and

-St Thomas' NHS Foundation Trust
+Professor Claire Harrison, Blood Cancer UK Trustee and Consultant at Guy's and St Thomas' NHS Foundation Trust 9